Muukid/mu-library-information/README.md

 ## Why C?

 C was chosen for the mu libraries due to its high compatibility with devices, libraries, and even other programming languages in many cases.
-C++ also has this, but to a significantly lower extent, especially in regard to compatability with other programming languages.
+C++ also has this, but to a significantly lower extent, especially in regards to compatability with other programming languages.

 ## Why all one file?